 Where a member of staff or volunteer is involved in an incident outside of work which did not involve children but could have an impact on their suitability to work with children, we will consider what triggered these actions and could a student trigger the same reaction, therefore being put at risk.

-Allegations against staff will be reported to the principal.
-Allegations against the principal will be reported to the chair of the Trust.
+Allegations against staff will be reported to the head teacher.
+Allegations against the headteacher will be reported to the chair of governors.